Skip to content

 Working with a Remote OCI Container Registry

-For example, let's say you want to push/pull images to a registry hosted at https://acme.io/.
+For example, let's say you want to push/pull images to an OCI registry hosted at https://acme.io/.

 Registry Authorization

-First, you need to log in and save credential for acme.io host via tart login command:
+First, you need to login to acme.io with the tart login command:

 tart login acme.io